rossriley/capistrano-simpledeploy/README.md

 Your bundle is complete!
 ```

-4. Now when you want to deploy, you can just type: `cap production deploy`
+Step 4: Now when you want to deploy, you can just type: `cap production deploy`